IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ### Mobile test two

-I resized all the images to smaller sizes using tiiny.png to improve performance but still take a big hit on performance due to the main function in javascript being a loop
+I resized all of the images to smaller sizes using tiny.png to improve performance but still take a big hit on performance due to the main function in JavaScript due to the loop

 ![JS Validator](./assets/docs/light-house-mobile-test-two.png)